MAPella/Maker-project-/README.md

 # Maker-project-
-A responsive website with CSS Animations
+A mobile, tablet and desktop responsive website with CSS Animations on the desktop view.
 This is the link to the live page https://mapella.github.io/Maker-project-/